rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 a function `MPI_Create_op` for defining custom reduction operators from a user's function. `MPI_Create_op` has a parameter that specifies whether MPI may assume that the user's function is commutative.

-Users could get a parallel algorithm by calling `*_scan` with an extra output sequence, and using only the last element.
+Users could get that parallel algorithm by calling `*_scan` with an extra output sequence, and using only the last element.
 However, this requires extra storage.

 A concepts-based approach like [@P1813R0]'s could permit specializing `reduce` on whether the user asserts that the binary